 2) An Easy Balancing Act

 The combination I described in step one is so simple and generally flattering that you could actually call it a day there.
 But if you’re looking for ways to up the ante, then the next thing to try is the half and half approach: half of a dressy outfit, paired with something more casual; half-frilly with something more utilitarian; or half-glamorous with something really simple.
 Still, no cowboy boots and sexy dresses, because both of those items fall under the “attention-getting” heading.
 You could, however, try a pretty cocktail dress with a pair of simple boots; or a pair of western boots with a plain but feminine dress.

 Though I said above that experimentation is the key to making boots work with dresses, there are a few words of caution that I’d like to pass along.

-The main bit of advice being that sometimes you don’t have to try so hard; a pretty pair of simple dress boots will work well with just about any skirt, suit or dress you might normally wear to the office, so you don’t have to go all crazy and throw a pair of Doc Martens into the mix just to shake things up.
-Experimentation can be good, and is definitely fun, but it’s also not always necessary.
+The main bit of advice is that sometimes you don’t have to try so hard; a pretty pair of simple dress boots will work well with just about any skirt, suit, or dress you might normally wear to the office, so you don’t have to go all crazy and throw a pair of Doc Martens into the mix just to shake things up.
+Experimentation can be good and is definitely fun, but it’s also not always necessary.

 And finally, I wanted to point out that you should try to find a pair of boots that work well with your body type — and, since most boots do look good on most body types, I’m mainly talking about ankle boots and booties here.
 They’re awesome, and anyone can wear them with jeans, pants, or maxi skirts.
 But there are a few caveats with ankle boots that you may want to be aware of if you’re trying to pair them with shorter dresses, and aren’t blessed with the height and legs of a supermodel.
 You can read more about these dilemmas in this article on what to wear with ankle boots.